foron23/OSINT-OA/docs/LANGCHAIN_ARCHITECTURE.md

-# OSINT News Aggregator - LangChain Architecture
+# OSINT OA - LangChain Architecture

 ## Overview

-The OSINT News Aggregator uses LangChain with the ReAct (Reasoning + Acting) pattern for all agent operations.
+The OSINT OA uses LangChain with the ReAct (Reasoning + Acting) pattern for all agent operations.
 This provides:

 - **Intelligent reasoning**: Agents think through problems step-by-step
 - **Tool orchestration**: Agents decide which tools to use based on context